ClassicPress/ClassicPress-Migration-Plugin/README.md

 8. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂.
 9. When the process is finished, you should see the ClassicPress About screen.
 10. To complete the migration process you must visit the Updates page and press the **Re-Install Now** button.
-11. You may be prompted to upgrade ClassicPress immediately after switching from WordPress.
-This is normal, and it is safe to upgrade.

 At this point it is safe to delete the “Switch to ClassicPress” plugin.